rescript-lang/rescript-vscode/README.md

 - Formatting, with caveats:
   - Currently requires the file to be part of a ReScript project, i.e. with a `bsconfig.json`.
   - Cannot be a temporary file.
-- Syntax errors diagnosis (only after formatting).
+- Build diagnostics.
 - Built-in bsb watcher (optional, and exposed explicitly as a pop-up; no worries of dangling build).
-- Type hint.
+- Type hint hover.
 - Jump to location.
 - Autocomplete.
 - Snippets to ease a few syntaxes: